-- Measuring, monitoring and reporting on the carbon emissions and net-zero alignment of applicable investments and portfolios, as well as conducting and reporting on climate scenario analysis. - Developing and implementing a plan to actively engage with issuers for whom we believe climate change is a material financial risk and who we believe are not managing this risk effectively by their existing emissions reduction targets and/or transition plans.
+- Measuring, monitoring and reporting on the carbon emissions6 and net-zero alignment of applicable investments and portfolios, as well as conducting and reporting on climate scenario analysis.7 - Developing and implementing a plan to actively engage with issuers for whom we believe climate change is a material financial risk and whom we believe are not managing this risk effectively by their existing emissions reduction targets and/or transition plans.

-- Working with institutional clients to support them in achieving their portfolios' climate objectives, where this is part of the investment mandate. - Producing an annual climate report, guided by the recommendations of the Taskforce on Climate-related Financial Disclosures (TCFD).
-We are also encouraged by the recommendations of the Taskforce on Nature-related Financial Disclosures (TNFD), and provide some naturerelated disclosures in our annual climate report.
+- Working with institutional clients to support them in achieving their portfolios' climate objectives, where this is part of the investment mandate. - Producing an annual climate report, guided by the recommendations of the Taskforce on Climaterelated Financial Disclosures (TCFD).8 We note the recommendations of the Taskforce on Nature-related Financial Disclosures (TNFD),9 and provide some naturerelated disclosures in our annual climate report.